nualagr/the-lord-of-the-rings-game/README.md

   * [Slack](code-institute-room.slack.com).
 Used during all phases of development and testing to find the answers to questions and the solutions to problems enountered.
   * [SP-Studio](https://www.sp-studio.de/).
 Used to create the Lord of the Rings themed character images.
   * [Stack Overflow](https://stackoverflow.com/).
 Used to search for the answers to problems encountered during the development and testing of the website.
+  * [Vectorstock](https://www.vectorstock.com/).
+Used to source the White Tree of Gondor image used for the back of the game cards.
   * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator).
 Used to validate the CSS file.
   * [W3C HTML Validation Service](https://validator.w3.org/#validate_by_uri).
 Used to validate the HTML files.